 While there are no swan-mays in Tolkien, the concept would be at home in Middle-earth.
 Like other skin-changers, swan-mays (Middle English swan-may is from Old English swan “swan” + mǽg “female relation, maiden”) are found in Northern mythology.
 Typically in these stories (for example, the Völundarkvitha of the Icelandic Poetic Edda) a man comes across several swan-mays bathing in a pool with their swan-robes cast upon the bank.
 By stealing one of the feathered garments, the man prevents one of the maidens from flying away and is thus able to marry her.
 More famously, another example of swan-mays can be seen in the Russian ballet Swan Lake.
 In Tolkien, Elwing comes the closest to the figure of the swan-may, although she learns to take the shape of a great white sea-bird, probably a seamew (a gull), and she uses this form not to escape her husband but to be reunited with him.
 We are told that she flew with ”wings of white and silver-grey” and this could refer not only to her bird-form but also to a garment that she might have worn to effect her transformation.

-- Shoulders: Arrow of the West Shoulder Guards (In Their Absence instance cluster token barter reward — Hunter), rose
+- Shoulders: Lesser Arrow of the West Shoulder Guards (bartered — Harndirion novices quartermaster/tier 1 difficulty Hunter armour), rose

-- Hands: Pristine Gloves (crafted or world drop), violet
+- Hands: Pristine Gloves (crafted — tailor T5; or looted — world drop/general), violet

-- Feet: Leather Shoes (crafted or world drop), violet
+- Feet: Leather Shoes (looted — world drop/general), violet

-Tips: I used the Cloak of the Dove (which is available from the LOTRO Store or from gift boxes during the spring festival) in this outfit, both because its base colour is a very good match for the cream-coloured portions of the Robe of Viisaus, but also because it has a white feather motif that fits the swan-may theme very well.
-As an alternative, you might like the Cloak of the Ibis (Store), which features swan-like imagery, or the Swan-cloak (Store), which features stylized swan wings.
+Tips: I used the Cloak of the Dove (which is available from the LOTRO Store or from gift boxes during the spring festival) in this outfit, both because its base colour is a very good match for the cream-coloured portions of the Robe of Viisaus, but also because it has a white feather motif that carries the swan theme of the outfit.
+As an alternative, you might like the Cloak of the Ibis (purchased — LOTRO Store), which features swan-like imagery, or the Swan-cloak (purchased — LOTRO Store), which features stylized swan wings.
 With both of these cloaks you might have to experiment with dye colours a bit to find the right match.
 In this outfit, I chose to leave the Winged Circlet in its base colour, but it also looks very nice dyed violet, if you’d like to really play up the outfit’s tertiary colour.

 In a previous post, I mentioned that I had more to say about skin-changers in Middle-earth, and this post is the extension of that.
 I’m bending the blog’s usual format a little here to have a sort of expanded discussion and I hope you’ll indulge me — and join in with your thoughts and comments!